reactjs/react.dev/beta/src/content/apis/react/Suspense.md

 ```

 The server HTML will include the loading indicator.
 It will be replaced by the `Chat` component on the client.

 ---

-## Reference {/*reference*/}

-### `<Suspense>` {/*suspense*/}

-#### Props {/*props*/}
-* `children`: The actual UI you intend to render.
-If `children` suspends while rendering, the Suspense boundary will switch to rendering `fallback`.
-* `fallback`: An alternate UI to render in place of the actual UI if it has not finished loading.
-Any valid React node is accepted, though in practice, a fallback is a lightweight placeholder view, such as a loading spinner or skeleton.
-Suspense will automatically switch to `fallback` when `children` suspends, and back to `children` when the data is ready.
-If `fallback` suspends while rendering, it will activate the closest parent Suspense boundary.

-#### Caveats {/*caveats*/}

-- React does not preserve any state for renders that got suspended before they were able to mount for the first time.
-When the component has loaded, React will retry rendering the suspended tree from scratch.
-- If Suspense was displaying content for the tree, but then it suspended again, the `fallback` will be shown again unless the update causing it was caused by [`startTransition`](/apis/react/startTransition) or [`useDeferredValue`](/apis/react/useDeferredValue).
-- If React needs to hide the already visible content because it suspended again, it will clean up [layout Effects](/apis/react/useLayoutEffect) in the content tree.
-When the content is ready to be shown again, React will fire the layout Effects again.
-This lets you make sure that Effects measuring the DOM layout don't try to do this while the content is hidden.
-- React includes under-the-hood optimizations like *Streaming Server Rendering* and *Selective Hydration* that are integrated with Suspense.
-Read [an architectural overview](https://github.com/reactwg/react-18/discussions/37) and watch [a technical talk](https://www.youtube.com/watch?v=pj5N-Khihgc) to learn more.

----